ligrys-dev/megak-headhunter-be-gr2/run-test-documentation.md

 On the login page, we complete the form with the following data:<br/>
 email: `admin@admin.com` hasło: `admin1`)

-### 6. Import the list of students from the .csv file
+### 6. Import the list of students from the .csv file.
 Sample content of the .csv file you can find below.<br/>
 You can copy it and paste it in any text editor and save as .csv<br/>
 `ATTENTION !` — there are  `<br/>` added to the .md file of the repository to display correctly the data in preview, therefore it is best to copy from the preview:: <br/>